 Course ObjectivesAt the end of this course, students should:

-- be familiar enough with assembly programming (x86-64) to interpret and write simple pieces of code and understand how it maps to high-level languages (and vice-versa);
+- Be facile enough with assembly programming (x86-64) to write simple pieces of code and understand how it maps to high-level languages (and vice-versa)

 - Memory and data representation